A Statistical Theory of Contrastive Pre-training and Multimodal Generative AI: Introduction

 Multi-modal generative AI systems, such as DALL-E \cite{dalle2} for generating images from text prompts and GPT-4V \cite{gpt4v} for generating text based on both image and text inputs, have achieved remarkable empirical success.
 The training process for such systems often begins with contrastive pre-training \cite{radford2021learning, jia2021scaling}, which learns lower-dimensional neural network representations for each modality using large-scale pretraining datasets.
 Subsequently, the contrastively pre-trained representations of one modality are fixed and used to guide the training of a generative model for the other modality.

 To elaborate, we focus on multi-modal learning in the image-text domain\footnote{We use ``image-text domain'' as convenient terminology, but the theory applies universally and is not restricted to this setting.
 Our analysis focuses on two domains for simplicity but extends to multi-domain scenarios.
 Notably, in the machine learning literature, ``multi-modal learning'' does not necessarily require three or more domains.}, where the contrastive pre-training process is known as Contrastive Language-Image Pretraining (CLIP) \cite{radford2021learning}.
 Given a dataset of paired image-text samples $(\xi, \xt) \in \cXi \times \cXt$, CLIP trains a pair of neural network encoders, $(\Ei: \cXi \to \R^\dimclip, \Et: \cXt \to \R^\dimclip)$, by aligning paired image-texts while simultaneously pushing apart non-paired ones.
 This alignment is achieved by minimizing the contrastive loss defined in Eq.~(\ref{eqn:CLIP_risk}).
-The pre-trained CLIP encoders have shown exceptional performance in various downstream tasks, including:

-\begin{itemize}[topsep=3pt] \item \textit{Zero-shot classification} \cite{radford2021learning, jia2021scaling}.
+The pre-trained CLIP encoders have shown exceptional performance in various downstream tasks, including: \begin{itemize}[topsep=5pt] \item \textit{Zero-shot classification} \cite{radford2021learning, jia2021scaling}.
 The goal is to predict the label $y \in \cY$ for a new image $\xi \in \cXi$.
 Using the pre-trained encoders $(\Ei, \Et)$, a good classifier can be constructed without the need for fine-tuning on task-specific data. \item \textit{Conditional diffusion models} \cite{dalle2, esser2024scaling}: The task is to generate an image $\xi \in \cXi$ from a text prompt $\xt \in \cXt$.
 In these models, the text embedding $\Et(\xt)$ is used in the conditional denoising function, without directly referencing the original text prompt during training. \item \textit{Vision-language models} \cite{li2022blip, liu2024improved}.
 The task is to generate text $\xt \in \cXt$ from an image prompt $\xi \in \cXi$.
 In such models, the image embedding $\Ei(\xi)$ is used in the auto-regressive transformer, without directly referencing the original image prompt during training. \end{itemize}